RIVER OF GOLD

 Narrated by Academy Award winners, Sissy Spacek and Herbie Hancock, River of Gold is the disturbing account of a clandestine journey that bears witness to the apocalyptic destruction of the rainforest in the pursuit of illegally mined gold.
 This film documents a devastation that will result in consequences on a global scale.

-Left in the wake of almost surreal images of once extraordinary beauty turned into hellish wasteland, River of Gold reaffirms the right of the rainforest to exist as a repository of priceless biodiversity and not as the toxic remains of man's greed for gold.
+River of Gold reaffirms the right of the Amazon rainforest to exist as a repository of priceless biodiversity and not as the toxic remain’s of man’s greed for gold.

 Cover art by Bryan el Castillo.